Relink/eddies/README.md

-# RCP-90
+# Eddies

-Creates a pool of proxy connections that all read from the same input stream.
-Outputs from all the proxies are streamed out (for piping into write stream).
+Creates a pool of "workers" in the middle of a node stream, which can perform an asyncrhonous task concurrently.
+Responds to downstream backpressure.